livingdocsIO/documentation/walkthroughs/metadata/metadata-examples.md

 6. After you have setup your new metadata field you can use it in the editor.

-# Example 2: Activate and Use a Custom Plugin
+# Example 2: Create your own Metadata Plugin

-If you want to define and use a custom plugin, you have to do the following steps on the server:
+If you want to use a custom metadata plugin, you have to do the following steps on the server:

-- Define the custom plugin folder in the environment config (`conf/environments/all.js`).
+- Define the custom plugin folder in the environment config (e.g. `conf/environments/all.js`).

 ```js
 metadataPlugins: path.resolve('./plugins/metadata')